fanat503/Laplace-attention/README.md

 How it works
 The main idea is to stop positional and semantic signals from interfering with each other in the attention matrix.

-Phase rotation (Q & K): Instead of standard embeddings, I use content-conditioned rotations.
-The model generates angles based on the input tokens, bounded by tanh, and applies them to Q and K. This lets the heads "rotate" into alignment in a complex latent space.
+Phase rotation (Q and K): Instead of standard embeddings, I use content conditioned rotations.
+The model generates angles based on the input tokens, bounded by tanh, and applies them to Q and K. This lets the heads rotate into alignment in a complex latent space.
-Laplace Gating (K & V): I added a gating path inspired by Laplace distribution priors.
+Laplace Gating (K and V): I added a gating path inspired by Laplace distribution priors.
 It uses a head-specific range modifier to control how much "reach" each head has.
 It’s implemented as a residual mix:
 Mix = (1 - beta) + beta * exp(gate * range)
 This means at init (when weights are 0), the model is just a standard Transformer.
 I built this repo specifically for sterile experiments on Modal.